adblockplus/adblockplus/README.md

 Translations for the strings in this project are managed using the online [Crowdin platform][crowdin].
 To synchronise with Crowdin you can use the build script.
-To get a list of the possible commands type `./build.py -t generic` at the command line.
+To get a list of the possible commands type `./build.py help` at the command line.
 (You will also need the Crowdin API key for the project.)

 firstRun.html